FAQ Questions and Answers

 What should I include in my personal statement?

 The personal statement is a critical component of your application and should address the following components.
+It should tell a personal story regarding challenges you have overcome and how your connection with NOAA has evolved and how you can help with NOAA's mission in the future.
 You are welcome to add other details as you wish.
-The length should be 2-3 pages (we strongly recommend that it be longer than one page).
-Please do not hesitate to contact me as the essay makes up 35% of entire review.
+The length should be 2-3 pages preferably duble-spaced (we strongly recommend that it be at least 2 pages).
+Please do not hesitate to contact me as the essay makes up 35% of the entire review.

 1. Describe your educational path and how you got there.